Brassica oleracea var. Italica

 The Encyclopedia of Country Living, available on Amazon

 For more information on cultivation, I recommend consulting two of my favorite go-to guides, Rodale’s Ultimate Encyclopedia of Organic Gardening: The Indispensable Green Resource for Every Gardener, and The Encyclopedia of Country Living: The Original Manual for Living off the Land & Doing It Yourself.
-Both are available on Amazon.
+Both are available on Amazon or you can read our complete review of the Encyclopedia here.

 Dealing with worms?